1. Login to your control panel and select your Minecraft server.

-1. If you server is not already running on Bukkit Minecraft, you need to switch your server to a version of Bukkit.
+2. If your server is not already running on a server type that supports plugins, you need to switch your server to a version that does.
+We recommend the server types Spigot, PaperSpigot and Bukkit for running Minecraft plugins.
 A guide on switch your server type can be found here.

-6. Restart your Minecraft server and the plugin will install and possibly generate a folder within the plugins folder.
+7. Restart your Minecraft server and the plugin will install and in most cases generate a folder within the plugins folder.
 This will hold all the configuration files and such for the respective plugin.

 1. Connect to your server's FTP file access via Filezilla.